python/devguide/internals/garbage-collector.rst

 leaves a few of the least significant bits of the pointer unused, which can be used for tags or to keep other information – most often as a bit field (each bit a separate tag) – as long as code that uses the pointer masks out these bits before accessing memory.
-E.g., on a 32-bit architecture (for both addresses and word size), a word is 32 bits = 4 bytes, so word-aligned addresses are always a multiple of 4, hence end in ``00``, leaving the last 2 bits available; while on a 64-bit architecture, a word is 64 bits = 8 bytes, so
+For example, on a 32-bit architecture (for both addresses and word size), a word is 32 bits = 4 bytes, so word-aligned addresses are always a multiple of 4, hence end in ``00``, leaving the last 2 bits available; while on a 64-bit architecture, a word is 64 bits = 8 bytes, so